Prerequisite work for implementing identity and device access policies

 For BYOD Windows devices, users can use Add work or school account.
-Note that Chrome-browser users on Windows 10 need to install an extension to get the same smooth sign-in experience as Edge/IE users.
-Also, if your organization has domain-joined Windows 7 devices, you can install Microsoft Workplace Join for non-Windows 10 computers Download the package to register the devices with Azure AD.
+Note that users of the Google Chrome browser on Windows 10 devices need to install an extension to get the same smooth sign-in experience as Microsoft Edge users.
+Also, if your organization has domain-joined Windows 8 or 8.1 devices, you can install Microsoft Workplace Join for non-Windows 10 computers.
+Download the package to register the devices with Azure AD.

-We also recommend that corporate-owned devices (COD) are standardized on OEMs and versions that support Android for Work or Samsung Knox to allow mail accounts, be managed and protected by Intune MDM policy.
+We also recommend that organization-owned devices are standardized on OEMs and versions that support Android for Work or Samsung Knox to allow mail accounts, be managed and protected by Intune MDM policy.